Neural engineering: Biomolecular therapies

 There is also the potential for blocking inhibitory biomolecules in the CNS due to glial scarring.
-Some currently being studied are treatments with chondroitinase ABC and blocking NgR, ADP-ribose (Schmidt & Leach 2003).
+Some currently being studied are treatments with chondroitinase ABC and blocking NgR, ADP-ribose.

 Delivery techniques

 Delivery devices must be biocompatible and stable in vivo.
 Some examples include osmotic pumps, silicone reservoirs, polymer matrices, and microspheres.
 Gene therapy techniques have also been studied to provide long-term production of growth factors and could be delivered with viral or non-viral vectors such as lipoplexes.
 Cells are also effective delivery vehicles for ECM components, neurotrophic factors and cell adhesion molecules.
-Olfactory ensheathing cells (OECs) and stem cells as well as genetically modified cells have been used as transplants to support nerve regeneration (LaPlaca et al. 2005, Schmidt & Leach 2003, Tate et al. 2002).
+Olfactory ensheathing cells (OECs) and stem cells as well as genetically modified cells have been used as transplants to support nerve regeneration.

 Advanced therapies

 Advanced therapies combine complex guidance channels and multiple stimuli that focus on internal structures that mimic the nerve architecture containing internal matrices of longitudinally aligned fibers or channels.
-Fabrication of these structures can use a number of technologies: magnetic polymer fiber alignment, injection molding, phase separation, solid free-form fabrication, and ink jet polymer printing (Schmidt & Leach 2003).
+Fabrication of these structures can use a number of technologies: magnetic polymer fiber alignment, injection molding, phase separation, solid free-form fabrication, and ink jet polymer printing.